telerik/winforms-docs/gridview/editors/how-to/allow-end-users-to-add-items-to-dropdownlisteditor.md

-1. If the typed value is not found in the datasource, we continue with the execution of our code in the EndEdit method.
+5\.
+If the typed value is not found in the datasource, we continue with the execution of our code in the EndEdit method.
 Since the typed value does not exist, we should add it to the data source.
 Here you can add it to the database as well:
-            #_[C#]_

 {{source=..\SamplesCS\GridView\Editors\How-To\CustomDropDownEditor.cs region=addValue}}
 {{source=..\SamplesVB\GridView\Editors\How-To\CustomDropDownEditor.vb region=addValue}}